romuth/Cinema-app/README.md

 ## **Clone this project**

-Сlone this project and you are already halfway there :)
+Сlone this project, and you are already halfway there :)

 ### **Apache Tomcat**